sepich/nginx-ldap/README.md

 ```
 Request comes for `/index.html` and falls to `/` location in this case.
 It would not be served, but subrequest made to `http://127.0.0.1:8888` containing login:pass from original request.
 And then depending on subrequest response (200/401) file serving would continue.

-You guess it, `nginx-ldap-auth-daemon` is listening on `localhost:8888` and actually doing LDAP requests.
+And you guess right, it is `nginx-ldap-auth-daemon` who is listening on `127.0.0.1:8888` and actually doing LDAP requests.

 ### Installation
 Example for Debian Jessie: